droglenc/NCMTH107/resources/Syllabus-Current.md

 <img class="img-right" src="../img/cell-cheat.jpg" alt="Conduct and Integrity">

 My intent is to create a classroom environment where solid learning of statistics can occur.
 One part of this environment is a well-organized course structure built upon relevant learning resources and interesting realistic exercises.
 Another part is my availability to assist you in learning from these resources and exercises.
-A third part in creating that environment is your conduct within it.
+A third part is your conduct within the classroom.
 My expectations of you are that you will fully engage in the course (see above) and be respectful of all others in the class.
 At a minimum, I expect you to adhere to the following behaviors:

 * Please arrive to class on time.
 If you arrive late, then take the first available seat as quietly as possible.
 If you need to leave early, then please sit near the exit.
 * Please attend the entire class period.
 Leaving class early defeats the purpose of the class period, does not take advantage of resources (i.e., the professor) that can significantly help your learning, and does not build statistical stamina.
 Please take care of your personal needs (e.g., using the restroom) before class so that you can stay focused for the entire class period.